SUKOHI/Surpass/README.md

     e.g)
     Surpass::alert('You can upload up to %d files.');
-    This method is skippable.(Default: "You can upload up to %d files.")
+    This method is optional.(Default: "You can upload up to %d files.")

 * Surpass::formData($values)